jobantonis/Tweet-collection-and-analysis/README.md

 #### Step 2 - Data Preparation

 Step 2 consists of data preperation and cleaning.
 A script has been provided that cleans the csv files extracted from the scraper.
 After the cleaner has been utilised, data will be ready for analysis.
+The script cleaned/labeled the data by:
+- Removing NA and non-numerical depictions of numbers (1.9k to 1900)
+- Removing all white space and non-valuable text elements
+- Removing Extended, Commercial /trade symbols, and mathematical ASCII symbols
+- Adjusting timestamp
+- Encoding usernames using numerical values

 #### Step 3 - Sentiment detection <- looked at polarity, text below needs to be changed